Depression & BipolarLife Events & Trauma

 • Keep a gratitude journal: Focusing on your suffering and comparing your achievements to others can make it challenging to feel happy or satisfied with your life.
 Noting small daily achievements, positive experiences, and meaningful interactions can remind you of your successes and help you avoid exclusively focusing on the hard things.

 • Practice self-care: Comparing your suffering to others can lessen your empathy—whether it’s empathy for yourself, others, or both.
-If you’re constantly comparing yourself to others, it’s essential to take care of both your mental and physical health.
+If you’re constantly comparing yourself to others, it’s essential to take care of both your mental and physical health

 What should you look for in a therapist?

 If you’re struggling with comparing your suffering and accomplishments to others, consider reaching out to a mental health professional listed on the WithTherapy platform.
 WithTherapy’s unique service will match you with a mental health professional that you feel comfortable with, regardless of your personal preferences and requirements.
-One of the qualified mental health professionals on the WithTherapy platform can help you to manage your response and behavior and stop comparing yourself to others.

 Ready to find support and address your challenges?
 Schedule with a therapist uniquely matched to you.